-One of the core benefits of exercising on a rowing machine is that it uses various muscle groups, and it’s an effective method to achieve your personal goals.
+One of the core benefits of exercising on a rowing machine is that it uses various muscle groups and is an effective method to achieve your personal goals.
 Whether you’re looking to build muscle and strength or lose a few pounds, a rowing machine is a cardio machine that will help you achieve it.
-To really make the most of it and maximise your benefits is through improving your rowing time, so it's worth knowing about.
+Making the most of it and maximising your benefits will improve your rowing time, so it’s worth knowing about.

-Other than your rowing technique, if you’re looking to improve your speed, distance and time on the rowing machine, you need to improve the drive through your legs as this is where the bulk of the power comes from.
-Once you’ve understood your strength and ability needed here, the rest of your body will follow suit.
+Other than your rowing technique, if you’re looking to improve your speed, distance and time on the rowing machine, you need to improve the drive through your legs, as this is where the bulk of the power comes from.
+Once you’ve understood the strength and ability needed here, the rest of your body will follow suit.
 Your legs become your asset on the rowing machine and on the water.
-Building the right muscles however is easier said than done.
+Building the right muscles, however, is easier said than done.

 To improve your time on the rowing machine, you need to have control over your pace.
 Your drive forward should be relatively slow (3 seconds), and your drive back should be quick and powerful.
 Your posture will play a significant role in your rowing ability.

-Avoid pulling the handle too high (where it reaches your head) or too low (where it’s hitting your stomach).
-The handle should come in nicely above the bottom of your rib cage (near your sternum). that's the optimum positioning for the best technique.
+Avoid pulling the handle too high (where it reaches your head) or too low (where it hits your stomach).
+The handle should come in nicely above the bottom of your rib cage (near your sternum).
+That’s the optimum positioning for the best technique.

-These simple changes have a huge impact on your rowing time, and should really help give you a push in the right direction.
-On top of that, they'll reduce your risk of injury too.
+These simple changes have a huge impact on your rowing time and should help push you in the right direction.
+On top of that, they’ll reduce your risk of injury too.
 Improving technique is a win-win.

 Improving Strength for Your Stroke

-Now, in addition to using the rowing machine, if you’re looking to improve your overall speed, you need to incorporate different exercises.
+Now, in addition to using the rowing machine, you need to incorporate different exercises if you’re looking to improve your overall speed.
 This will benefit you massively both physically and for personal goals on the rowing machine.